drawlin22/HW-Module-2/README.md

 ## Description

 Module 2 challenge focued on HTML and CSS elements including styling and positioning.
-The assignment includes normal flow to the HTML semantic elements.
-This challenge was to build a working portfolio from scratch for a potential employer to view.
+The assignment includes normal flow to the HTML semantic elements.This challenge was to build a working portfolio from scratch for a potential employer to view.
 The portfolio includes samples of work for an employer to reference in making an assessment of my work.

 ## Installation